-SI (POS) Enables the Power On Suspend function.
-C3/CTD) Enables the Succord to RAM fur oction
+SI(POS) Enables the Power On Suspend function.

 S3(STR) Enables the Suspend to RAM function.

 3.1.5.3 Run VGABIOS if S3 Resume

 When this field is set to Auto, the system will initialize the VGA BIOS when it wakes up from the S3 state.
 This can be configured only if the "ACPI Suspend Type" field is set to "S3(STR)".